 In EYFS, DT is taught through a play-based approach.
 Children have access to a wide range of construction and design materials, including access to a woodwork skills area, which also teaches children how to use equipment and tools safely. junk modelling, blocks, and large-scale construction items outside provide opportunities for children to build/construct for a purpose.
 Children also have access to a variety of open-ended materials, to inspire original ideas and imaginative play.
 New vocabulary is taught and revisited, alongside access to high quality texts to enhance ideas.

-In KS1 and KS2, our creative and innovative approach to the curriculum ensures that design technology is delivered using high quality resources, through learning mission work, launches and landings.
-DT is a subject driver for at least one learning mission each year.
+In KS1 and KS2, our creative and innovative approach to the curriculum ensures that design technology is delivered using high quality resources, through learning cycle work, planting the seed and harvesting of learning.
+DT is a subject driver for at least one learning cycle each year.
 Learning is enabled by positive, nurturing relationships, which support children to challenge themselves and discover new and exciting ways to do things.
 Knowledge organisers are used to ensure key knowledge and vocabulary is introduced.
 Teachers ensure that knowledge organisers build on previous learning and that pupils remember their learning by revisiting previously taught skills.
 There are opportunities for children to learn both indoors and outdoors.
 The Opportunities Pledge ensures that every child has access to a wide range of opportunities that enhance the curriculum.
 Children’s work evidence high expectations in DT.

 - Our children become resilient learners, who rise to the challenges faced in their creative work.